 To get driving histories, you have to do a search for their driving history.

 Have you ever had to search for criminal records of someone you know?
 Was it a difficult process?
-Did you search online or did you call the courthouse? was the information you recieved correct?
+Did you search online or did you call the courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks look up criminal backgrounds and records, and your story could help other people.